Guy Standing (actor): Biography

-After becoming a noted actor in British and American theatre, he moved to Hollywood in the early 1930s appearing in Paramount films.
+After becoming a noted actor in American and British theatre, he moved to Hollywood in the early 1930s appearing in Paramount films.
 His best-known role is probably that of Colonel Stone, autocratic father of Lieutenant Stone (played by Richard Cromwell), in Henry Hathaway's Lives of a Bengal Lancer (1935).

-He was the son of Herbert Standing (1846–1923), a noted actor from the stage and in silent films.
-His brothers Jack Standing, Herbert Standing Jr., Percy Standing and Wyndham Standing were also actors, as was his first wife Isabelle Urquhart, and his third wife and mother of his three children, Dorothy Hammond (née Plaskitt), his son Guy Standing Jr. and his daughter, Kay Hammond (née Dorothy Katherine Standing) and grandson John Standing.
+Guy Standing's brothers Jack Standing, Herbert Standing Jr., Percy Standing and Wyndham Standing were also actors, as was his first wife Isabelle Urquhart, and his third wife and mother of his three children, Dorothy Hammond (née Plaskitt), his son Guy Standing Jr. and his daughter, Kay Hammond (née Dorothy Katherine Standing) and grandson John Standing.
+His son, Michael Standing (died 1 December 1984), was a cricket commentator for BBC and live radio commentator, known particularly for his "Standing on the Corner" slot in In Town Tonight.